urbanjost/M_CLI/README.md

 ## DESCRIPTION

-   This package is a self-contained version of one mode of the M_args(3f) module in the GPF (General Purpose Fortran) package that has been extracted for those just interested in a library to crack the command line.
-In the GPF package this library is intertwined with several other large modules.
+   M_CLI(3f) is a Fortran module that will crack the command line when given a NAMELIST and a prototype string that looks very much like an invocation of the program.
+Using the NAMELIST group has the benefit that there is no requirement to convert the strings to their required types or to duplicate the type declarations.

 ## DOWNLOAD
    ```bash